Pakistan’s ISI assists Scotland Yard, while also supporting the terror network

 About the author:

 Michel Chossudovsky is an award-winning author, Professor of Economics (emeritus) at the University of Ottawa, Founder and Director of the Centre for Research on Globalization (CRG), Montreal, Editor of Global Research.
-He has taught as visiting professor in Western Europe, Southeast Asia, the Pacific and Latin America.
-He has served as economic adviser to governments of developing countries and has acted as a consultant for several international organizations.
-He is the author of 13 books.
+He has undertaken field research in Latin America, Asia, the Middle East, sub-Saharan Africa and the Pacific and has written extensively on the economies of developing countries with a focus on poverty and social inequality.
+He has also undertaken research in Health Economics (UN Economic Commission for Latin America and the Caribbean (ECLAC), UNFPA, CIDA, WHO, Government of Venezuela, John Hopkins International Journal of Health Services (1979, 1983) He is the author of 13 books including The Globalization of Poverty and The New World Order (2003), America’s “War on Terrorism” (2005), The Globalization of War, America’s Long War against Humanity (2015).
 He is a contributor to the Encyclopaedia Britannica.
 His writings have been published in more than twenty languages.
-In 2014, he was awarded the Gold Medal for Merit of the Republic of Serbia for his writings on NATO's war of aggression against Yugoslavia.
+In 2014, he was awarded the Gold Medal for Merit of the Republic of Serbia for his writings on NATO’s war of aggression against Yugoslavia.
 He can be reached at [email protected]

 Disclaimer: The contents of this article are of sole responsibility of the author(s).
 The Centre for Research on Globalization will not be responsible for any inaccurate or incorrect statement in this article.
 The Centre of Research on Globalization grants permission to cross-post Global Research articles on community internet sites as long the source and copyright are acknowledged together with a hyperlink to the original Global Research article.
 For publication of Global Research articles in print or other forms including commercial internet sites, contact: [email protected]